 Employees’ “worker exposure” is classified as high risk by the Occupational Safety and Health Administration’s guidance because they have a high potential for exposure to known or suspected sources of COVID-19.

-Given this classification, Salon Krishna provides the following controls in addition to the above-summarized prevention efforts: offering appropriate personal protective equipment and complying with all infectious-disease requirements for healthcare facilities.
+Given this classification, Krishna Salon & Spa provides the following controls in addition to the above-summarized prevention efforts: offering appropriate personal protective equipment and complying with all infectious-disease requirements for healthcare facilities.